AlbertHernandez/nestjs-service-template/README.md

 This development mode with work with **hot-reload** and exposing a **debug port**, the `9229`, so later we can connect from our editor to it.

 Now, you should be able to start debugging configuring using your IDE.
-For example, if you are using vscode, you can create a `.vscode/launch.json` file with the following config:
+For example, if you are using vscode, you can create a `.vscode/launch.json` file with the following configuration:

 ```json
 {